-- Seeking shade or creating their own. - Wearing a hat and suitable clothing to cover their skin. - Putting on sunglasses that provide UV protection to protect their eyes. - Applying or reapplying sunscreen 20 minutes before exposure to the sun. - · Reducing outdoor physical activity in very hot weather. - Drinking plenty of water. - Wearing loose fitting, light-coloured clothing made from a breathable fabric.
+- Seeking shade or creating their own. - Wearing a hat and suitable clothing to cover their skin. - Putting on sunglasses that provide UV protection to protect their eyes. - Applying or reapplying sunscreen 20 minutes before exposure to the sun. - Reducing outdoor physical activity in very hot weather. - Drinking plenty of water. - Wearing loose fitting, light-coloured clothing made from a breathable fabric.

 York Region Community and Health Services recommends using a broad spectrum sunscreen with Sun Protection Factor (SPF) of 30 or higher to prevent sun-related illnesses.
+For more information on how weather conditions affect busing and recess, please see those sections in this guide.